A birth abnormality where the eye did not complete its development thus resulting in an abnormally small eye.

 A birth abnormality where there is complete absence of the eyeball.

-Congenital Microphthalmos or Congenital Anophthalmos can be unilateral or bilateral.
+Congenital microphthalmos or congenital anophthalmos can be unilateral (one eye) or bilateral (both eyes).
 The child is referred to the ocularist by a pediatric ophthalmologist.